 The Klickitat Valley Health Laboratory department is now in search of a Full-time MT or MLT to join their exceptional team that provides high quality care and excellent customer service to our patients.
-This position offers four 10-hour variable day/evening shifts with rotating weekends.
+This position offers 40 hours a week, Monday through Thursday (10:00am to 8:30pm) day/evening shifts with occasional weekends.

 KVH is a rural, critical access, public hospital district located in scenic Goldendale, Washington only two hours from Portland along the breathtaking Columbia River Gorge.
 KVH employs nearly 200 people and is a major employer in the community.